victorzhrn/Recommendation_Engine_Spark/README.md

 * Collaborative filtering, also known as recommendation engines, are widely used in the ecommerce space to generate recommendations to customers based on user-behavior data.
 The algorithm used for this job is known as *User-based recommenders*

 	> Find users that are similar to the target user, and uses their collaborative ratings to make recommendations for the target user.

+## Algorithms
+### Matrix Factorization
+The idea about matrix factorization is to find latent features underlything the interactions between 2 different entities through find a linear algebra representation on the latent features.
+In this case, it is to find the underlying feartures shared by users who click same ads.

+In this problem, there is a set of all users: $u$